dotfurther/Open-Discover-WhitePaper-1/README.md

 ### Table 1: Summary Report of Collection Document Totals by Classification Type
 - 'Classification Type' is the type of a document's file format.
-- 'Document Count' is the total number of documents that are not NIST or Excluded (includes duplicates)
+- 'Document Count' is the total number of documents per the classification type (includes all document records).
 - 'Original Document Count' is de-deduplicated count of 'Document Count'
 - All document size columns are in giga-bytes (GB)